 Coordinating and Scheduling Hazardous Waste Disposal

-Environmental Health and Occupational Safety is responsible for coordinating all waste pickups by the hazardous waste contractor.
+Public Health & Environmental Safety is responsible for coordinating all waste pickups by the hazardous waste contractor.
 Pickups are normally scheduled four times each year and whenever necessary for special projects.

 You may notify the Environmental Safety Specialist that you have materials for inclusion in the next scheduled pickup at any time.
 Notification may be made by phone (x.
 74266) or email.
 Along with your request, you must submit a completed Hazardous Waste Collection Request Form (PDF, ) .
-This form is available on our Forms page.
 The completed request must include the storage location; the generating department's name; the size, type and number of containers; and the chemical or product names (see "container labels" above).
 This form should be submitted as soon as possible and must be in our office no later than 7 days prior to the scheduled disposal date.
 Last minute additions usually are not permitted.

 When a pickup is scheduled for the mutual convenience of the generating department and the contractor, the waste must be accessible for pickup.
 Neither the Environmental Safety Specialist nor other College employees will collect the wastes prior to the day they are to be removed by the contractor.
 Consequently, a departmental contact person must be available to provide information and access on the day of pickup.